DIY Tall Outdoor Planter Boxes for the Garden

 Our beds are composed of several layers of organic material.
 Here’s where all those Amazon boxes you toss into your garage come in handy.

-Step 4: Planting Transplants in a Raised Garden Box
+Step 4: Planting Transplants in Tall Outdoor Planter Boxes

 We went to the nursery and bought a produce section!
-In our garden we planted:
+In our tall outdoor planter boxes, we planted:

 Celery, Peppers, Sugar Snap Peas, Basil, Cilantro, Broccoli, Brussel Sprouts, Onions, Lettuce, Potatoes, Sweet Potatoes, Garlic, Strawberries, Raspberries, and Tomatoes, Tomatoes, and more Tomatoes